 Research-backed work structure:

-Individual chronotypes can create multi-hour differences in peak cognitive performance timing.
+Individual chronotypes create up to 6-hour differences in peak cognitive performance timing (Roenneberg et al., 2003).

 Performance variations by chronotype: